 26. 1910 Standard Caramel (E93) Honus Wagner

-While certainly not as recognizable as his T206 card, the 1910 Standard Caramel card of Honus Wagner is quite challenging to find and probably one of the more underrated cards of the pre-war era.
+While certainly not as recognizable as his T206 card, Honus Wagner’s 1910 E93 Standard Caramel card is quite challenging to find and probably one of the more underrated cards of the pre-war era.

-Based on PSA data, there have been less than 100 graded versions of the Wagner, with only a handful garnering a near mint rating or better.
+PSA data shows that less than 100 graded versions of the Wagner have been produced, with only a handful garnering a near-mint rating or better.

-A PSA 8.5 version of the Wagner card was sold at auction in early 2012 for over $1 million, marking the highest price reached on record.
+A PSA 9 version of the Wagner card was sold at Memory Lane auctions in early 2012 for over $218K.

-Given the scarcity of the higher grades of this Wagner card, I would deem that seemingly high price to be a worthwhile investment.
+Given the scarcity of this Wagner card’s higher grades, I would consider its seemingly high price a worthwhile investment and expect higher-grade copies to keep breaking records at auction.

 27. 1954 Topps Ernie Banks RC #94

-Before there was Derek Jeter, there was Ernie Banks, one of the best slugging and fielding shortstops of his era.
+Before there was Derek Jeter, there was Ernie Banks, one of his era’s best slugging and fielding shortstops.

 This is the rookie card for Cubs great and Hall of Famer Ernie Banks.
-Banks, in his prime, was one of the most feared hitters of the day, earning back to back MVP awards from 1958 to 1959.
+In his prime, Banks was one of the most feared hitters of the day, earning back-to-back MVP awards from 1958 to 1959.

-His 1954 Topps rookie card is by no means scarce, as compared to some of the early tobacco or candy cards of the day.
-PSA has graded nearly 2000 Banks cards, yet finding one in Mint condition is a challenge, as only 14 have earned a PSA 9 and only two have been graded gem mint.
+His 1954 Topps rookie card is scarce compared to some of the early tobacco or candy cards of the day.
+PSA has graded nearly 2000 Bank cards, yet finding one in Mint condition is challenging, as only 14 have earned a PSA 9, and only two have been graded gem mint.

 28. 1911 General Baking (D304) - Ty Cobb